This project is funded by the Economic and Social Research Council (ESRC) Seminar Series.

 Dr. Madeline Carr (Aberystwyth University)

-Madeline is a Lecturer in International Politics and the Cyber Dimension in the Department of International Politics at Aberystwyth University.
+Madeline is Senior Lecturer in International Relations.
 Her research focuses on questions of security, privacy and governance in the Information Age.
 She is currently working on a project funded by BA/Leverhulme to investigate the challenges of the public/private partnership in national cyber security strategies.
 She has recently published an article in AJIA on the relationship between Internet Freedom, human rights and US foreign policy and she has a forthcoming article in Millennium on power in global Internet governance.
-Madeline was selected this year for the Welsh Crucible program for developing future research leaders and she is the recipient of multiple teaching awards.

 Dr. Martina Feilzer (Bangor University)